top of page

 What It Was, How It’d Work, and Why It Was Stopped In 1974, the Whitlam Government put a national, no-fault accident compensation scheme before the Australian Parliament.
 It aimed to replace the messy patchwork of state workers’ compensation and fault-based personal injury systems with a single, universal model rooted in rehabilitation and dignity.
 The Core Idea Universal, no-fault cover (24/7): Compensation for “every person who at any time or in any place suffers a person

 Walk through the ruins of Lithgow’s blast furnace and you can feel the heat that once burned here.
 You can hear the rhythm of the shift whistle.
 You can almost see the silhouettes of men who poured their lives into the molten core of a nation being built.
 These bricks are memory.
 These rivets are testimony.
-And right at the centre of that history is one man — Charles Hoskins .
-The businessman who made steel a national force When G & C Hoskins Ltd took over the Lithgow works i
+They are also reminders of the generations who built lives and communities around this industry.
+And right at the centre of that history is one man — Charles Hoskins.
+The

 When Protection Becomes Harm: How Modern Insurance Design Fails Those It Claims to Protect